ddeveloper72/spirographs-py/README.md

 For a start, the smaller circle has to have a centre.
 Then the radius *r* from the centre of the smaller circle, can't extend beyond the radius *R* of the bigger circle.
 If it did, it's not going to appear like the little circle rolling around the inside of the bigger circle, when we begin to animate all our dots together right.

 mmm.. so what we are doing is calculating the centre of the smaller circle, but we don't plot a dot at this point.
 Instead, this (x,y) coordinate is the centre of the smaller circle, from were we can calculate another (x,y) coordinate where we can actually plot a dot.
-The ratio between the radii of the two circles can be expressed as *k*
+The ratio between the radii of the two circles can be expressed as **k**

 **k** can be represented as:

 ![Finding k](https://latex.codecogs.com/png.latex?\dpi{400}k=\frac{r}{R} "Ratio between the radii of the two circles")

 This new (x,y) coordinate has its own origin and there has its own angle &#920; that rotates 360 degrees.
-We can call the origin of the smaller circle C.   The next step in our design, is to find the spot were we can place the pend tip within the radius of the smaller circle.
-Call tis location P.  Here we use another function to determine the distance the pen tip from P.  The distance is called **l**.
+We can call the origin of the smaller circle **C**.
+The next step in our design, is to find the spot were we can place the pend tip within the radius of the smaller circle.
+Call tis location **P**.
+Here we use another function to determine the distance the pen tip from **P**.
+The distance is called **l**.
 In the code we use **L**, because l looks too much like 1 and can result in unexpected outcomes as well as an ambiguity error for l in our code editor.

 ![Finding l](https://latex.codecogs.com/png.latex?\dpi{400}l=\frac{PC}{r})